How Much Information Should You Include In A Pitch Deck You Email?

 “It’s like seeing a movie without the soundtrack was my reasoning.”
 The investor was just going to get my deck, but the investor would hear all of my commentary that added to the story.

-So when I was introduced to “Raul”, a very well known VC in the Silicon Valley, I was really bummed when he asked for our deck.
+So when I was introduced to “Raul”, a very well known VC in the Silicon Valley, I was really bummed when he asked for our deck before agreeing to meet.

 I thought I’d never hear from Raul again.
 Instead, the next day Raul’s assistant asked me when I would be available for a meeting.